lokmansarkar99/express-prisma-react-crud/README.md

 * **Express.js:** A web application framework for Node.js.
 * **Prisma:** An ORM (Object-Relational Mapper) for Node.js and TypeScript.
 * **React:** A JavaScript library for building user interfaces.
-* **(Potentially other libraries):**  List any other significant libraries used, such as `axios` for making API requests in the React frontend, or UI libraries like Material UI or React Bootstrap.

 ## Installation